Sandia Snowshoe Classic

 Click to enlarge image.

-December 10, 2025 – Steve Roholt reported: I spent some time shoveling snow and packing with snowshoes with the goal to level out the Upper Switchback Trail.
+December 10, 2025 – Steve Roholt: I spent some time shoveling snow and packing with snowshoes with the goal to level out the Upper Switchback Trail.
 I’m in the process of discussing this issue with Sam.
 This trail is adopted by the New Mexico Cross Country Ski club and is used for the snowshoe classic.
 It’s a non-wilderness, multiuser, all-season, official FS trail.

 Left photo: Looking up, about 8-12 inches undisturbed snow.
 Most of this trail is NE exposed and early season sun angle is low.
 There are a few sun-exposed spots that are a bit thin, but overall trail coverage is very good.
 Note the canted trail.